Raul Chedrese

 99750000.0

 Our model learned to predict the correct value!
-This machine learning model has some glaring limitations but hopefully it has given you some insight into how machine learning models work at basic level.
+This machine learning model has some glaring limitations but hopefully it has given you some insight into how machine learning models work at a basic level.
 Some of the biggest issues with our model is that it doesn’t support multiple inputs or outputs.
 Our

 ModelTrainer